nvimpel/chipwhisperer/docs/source/starting.rst

     import chipwhisperer as cw
     help(cw)

-The :ref:`Python API <api>` has all the information about what functions, and classes are at your disposal.
+The :doc:`Python API <scope-api>` has all the information about what functions, and classes are at your disposal.